-Restoring an Old Abandoned Rural Backyard.
+This is about restoring an old abandoned rural backyard.
 Several months ago, we had to relocate due to a job.
-In this economy, you kind of have to do that.
+In this economy, you often don’t have a choice.
 The job we relocated for was a blessing but it took us several months to find the right home.

 The one we found is incredible.
-Out at the end of a rural backyard road, it has about twenty fruit trees, a grape arbor, blackberries, tons of foraging, and acres of woods.
-Except one little problem – it’s been there for about thirty years.
-OK technically that’s not a problem necessarily, but there is a barrier I’m running in to.
+It’s out at the end of a rural backyard road, and it has about twenty fruit trees, a grape arbor, blackberries, tons of foraging, and acres of woods.

 Restoring an Old Abandoned Rural Backyard